 By Harry A. Steindler, CPA – Partner

 We will continue to closely monitor any new developments and keep you informed.
-If you have any questions, please contact your MichaelSilver tax professionals at 847.982.0333.
+If you have any questions or would like help in reviewing your eligibility for any of these programs, please contact your MichaelSilver tax professionals at 847.982.0333.